Urgent Care /Primary Care

 Conclusion: A bariatric surgery offers an opportunity to better understand and treat the pathophysiology of type 2 diabetes.
 Bariatric surgery leads to changes in gastrointestinal anatomy which results in improved treatment of obesity and associated comorbidities.1

 Rashad AA.
 The Impact of Bariatric Surgery on the Remission of Diabetes and Microvascular Changes, a Review.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.